Growing number of airlines offer ‘flights to nowhere’ as international travel remains stalled

 The Australian carrier is following other Asian airlines that have offered similar options.
-Such flights have already taken place in Taiwan and Japan, while Singapore’s national carrier said Sunday it was considering one as well.
+Such flights have already taken place in Taiwan and Japan, while Singapore’s national carrier said Sunday it was considering one, as well.

 The seven-hour Qantas flight will depart Sydney on Oct.
 10 and return on the same day, with no stops along the way, to comply with restrictions on interstate travel.
-Passengers have been promised views of the Great Barrier Reef, the Uluru monolith and the Australian outback as the plane flies over the country at low altitudes.
+Passengers have been promised views of the Great Barrier Reef, the Uluru monolith and the Australian Outback as the plane flies over the country at low altitudes.

 The 134 available seats on offer quickly vanished at prices that ranged from $787 to $3,787 in Australian dollars, the equivalent of $575 and $2,765, according to Reuters.
 “If the demand is there, we’ll definitely look at doing more of these scenic flights while we all wait for borders to open,” the spokeswoman told the news agency.

-Airlines have suffered badly during the pandemic, with industry groups suggesting that overall revenue may fall by fifty percent in 2020 after governments shut down borders and passengers cancel planned travel.
+Airlines have suffered badly during the pandemic, with industry groups suggesting that overall revenue may fall by 50 percent in 2020 after governments shut down borders and passengers cancel planned travel.

-On Thursday, the airline took out full page advertisements in several newspapers that called for the reopening of domestic borders.
+On Thursday, the airline took out full-page advertisements in several newspapers that called for the reopening of domestic borders.
 The advertising space for the campaign was donated by Australian media companies, the Guardian reported.

-Though flights to nowhere come with significant costs for the airline, industry experts have said they are likely to break even on them, if not make a small profit, though they are unlikely to create any fundamental change to the bottom line for the struggling industry.
+Although flights to nowhere come with significant costs for the airline, industry experts have said they are likely to break even on them, if not make a small profit, though the flights are unlikely to create any fundamental change to the bottom line for the struggling industry.

-“It certainly doesn’t hurt to do these flights but I wouldn’t expect a big impact in terms of revenue or reduced losses during these challenging times,” Brendan Sobie, an aviation analyst with Sobie Aviation, told the Strait Times after Singapore Airlines suggested it may start flights to nowhere next month.
+“It certainly doesn’t hurt to do these flights, but I wouldn’t expect a big impact in terms of revenue or reduced losses during these challenging times,” Brendan Sobie, an aviation analyst with Sobie Aviation, told the Strait Times after Singapore Airlines suggested it may start flights to nowhere next month.

 Environmental groups have raised concerns about the trend, pointing out that carbon emissions from air travel are a major contributing factor to the worsening climate crisis.
 Qantas has promised to pay for carbon offsets to alleviate the impact of the seven-hour flight, according to Reuters.